Roger Clarke’s Web-Site Statistics

-On the basis of sample surveys (most recently in Oct-Nov 2008 and Oct 2009), the split of hits across the c.
-1500 pages in the various segments within the site is roughly as follows:
+On the basis of an analysis a few years ago, the split of hits across the c.
+2500 pages in the various segments within the site was then roughly as follows:

 During 2008, a rough indicator of daily activity was 9-13,000 hits, resulting from 500-2,000 visits, by people in 60-80 different countries, hitting about 800-1,000 separate pages.

 Last time I looked (quite some time ago), it appeared that between 10,000 and 20,000 pages linked to pages on this site.
 That's not too bad for one person's narrowly specialised and little-advertised publications.
-(But I've since switched from the ANU to the rogerclarke.com domain, so many old links will be depending on the redirects I have in place).
+(But I switched hosting from the ANU to the rogerclarke.com domain in February 2009, so some old links could still be depending on the redirects I put into place).

-A perusal of AWStats suggests that direct hits (i.e. from emails) remains the largest source, but Google has increased (despite a drop in Google PageRank), and hits from embedded links in other sites had also increased:
+A perusal of AWStats suggests that direct hits (i.e. from emails) may remain the largest source, but with very large numbers of referrals from search-engines, primarily Google, and hits from embedded links in other sites:

 This is a story of bouquets and brickbats.
 Commencing in August 1994, the ANU's IT Services Group hosted this site, and hosted it generally very well.
 (I was a full-time academic at the ANU 1984-95, and have been a Visiting Fellow, later Visiting Professor, since then).